ranbirdaefler/Covid19-BERT/README.md

 ### Directory/Script Descriptions

-- **dataloader/**: Scripts for loading data and extracting features(You can download the generated data via the first link in the readme):
+- **dataloader/**: Scripts for loading data and extracting features(You can download the generated data via the first link in the readme, position then in respective folders in your directory):
   - `compute_bert_embeddings.py`: Generate BERT-based embeddings for spike sequences.
   - `extract_static_features.py`, `static_feature_extractor.py`: Extract AAindex-based features (aggregate and positional).
   - `loader.py`: Data loading utilities.